ITU-BDSA2024-GROUP9/Chirp/docs/report.md

 ## Architecture of deployed application

-The architecture of the deployed _Chirp!_ application is illustrated in the diagram below.
-The application is deployed on Azure App Service and uses Azure SQL Database for data storage.
+The architecture of the deployed Chirp! application is illustrated in the diagram below.
+The application is deployed to Azure App Service server via GitHub actions ci/cd pipeline.
+The application uses an SQLite .db file as the database stored on the server.
 The application is accessed by users through a web browser, which communicates with the application server over HTTPS.
 The application server interacts with the database to retrieve and store data.
-The application server also interacts with external services such as GitHub for authentication and Gravatar for profile pictures.
-The application server is hosted on Azure App Service, which provides scalability, high availability, and security for the application.
+The application server also interacts with external services such as GitHub for OAuth authentication and Gravatar API for profile pictures using HTTP requests to communicate between the external services.
 ![Illustration of the _Chirp!_ deployment](images/Deployed.png)

 ## User activities